Tourism

 Unique and iconic wildlife

 A haven for Zambia's only black rhino population as well as large populations of lion, buffalo and elephant makes North Luangwa a star in Zambia’s safari circuit.
 There introduced black rhinos of North Luangwa National Park are the only black rhinos in Zambia and represent the core conservation success story of this area.
 Historically home to Africa’s third largest population of black rhinos, the return of this mega-herbivore, following years of devastating poaching is an impressive conservation success story.
-Shy and elusive and, with restricted access to their high security area, sightings are occasional.
+Shy and elusive and, with restricted access to their high security area, sightings are rare.
 With Zambia's largest elephant population, chances are you will very likely get up close and personal with these majestic land mammals on your visit.
 Likewise,North Park is known for having good numbers of lion, and large herds of buffalo– a must-see for the serious safari-goer.
 There are also large groups of hippos along the Luangwa River, making it one of the most wildlife rich areas in Africa.
 One of Africa’s most sought-after sightings Otherwise known as the 'painted wolf',this very sociable animal is now an endangered species, mostly due to ongoing habitat fragmentation, human wildlife conflict and infectious disease.

 They have become a symbol for the need for increased conservation efforts worldwide.
 Cookson's wildebeest are endemic to the Luangwa, they are larger and more pleasing on the eye than their blue wildebeest cousins – a stunning liver/ silver colour easily seen in North Park.
 Frequently sighted on the floodplains of the Mwaleshi river, Crawshay's zebra are also endemic to Luangwa and Malawi and are considered the most stripy of zebras with the stripes reaching around their bellies and further down their legs.